flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 ### Defeating it

 In practice, the anti-piracy measures were *utterly* useless due to Sega leaving a huge backdoor open: **MIL-CD**.
-Music Interactive Live-CD or 'MIL-CD' is a format created by Sega to extend an Audio-CD with interactive programs... and the Dreamcast is compatible with it `r cite("anti_piracy-history")`.
+Music Interactive Live-CD or 'MIL-CD' is a format created by Sega to extend an Audio-CD with interactive programs... and the Dreamcast is compatible with it [@anti_piracy-history].

 Eventually, unauthorised commercial discs (cheat loaders, movie players, etc) disguised as MIL-CDs to run on the console without Sega's approval.
 Later on, different hacking communities dissected this exploit and came up with a workaround to boot pirated games using CD-ROMs.
 This caused an unstoppable wave of ISOs to be released on the net.